garlick/gem-controld/README.md

 the telescope to be synchronized to the SkySafari iPad app, as though it were "push-to" scope wtih encoders.

-Longer term: goto interface to SkySafari, KStars, or TheSky.
+Later: goto interface to SkySafari, KStars, or TheSky.